a3chron/system-icons/README.md

 (Then edit the local version)

+## Preview

+TODO: Will add an preview here

 ## Contributing

 Contributions are welcome, I tried adding the transparent version of the icons too where I had it,